exponentis/openai-assistants-api-integration/README.md

-# Resilient integration with the OpenAI Assistants API
+# OpenAI Assistants API Integration toolkit

-This is a pilot toolkit for a well-designed Python-based integration with OpenAI's Assistants API, designed to withstand the fast-evolving AI technology landscape.
+This is a pilot toolkit for a well-designed, resilient Python-based integration with OpenAI's Assistants API, built to withstand the fast-evolving AI technology landscape.
+The deisgn can be used for other similar API integrations as well.

 ## Introduction